census-instrumentation/opencensus-web/README.md

 useful for experimentation with the library but is not appropriate for a real application.

-OpenCensus Web also supports connecting the server side spand for the initial HTML load with the client side span for the load from the browser's timing API.
+OpenCensus Web also supports connecting the server side spans for the initial HTML load with the client side span for the load from the browser's timing API.

 Because the browser does not send a trace context header for the initial page